bahaidev/textbrowser/README.md

 1. Support metadata to combine fields during browsing

+1. Add URL params which can include/disable modules to simplify screen

 1. Figure out how to get rowspans (or even colspans) for additional columns (e.g., a field spanning by whole pages of a book and another field spanning only by paragraphs) - use some kind of counter and